 Sanford La Rinconada Pinot Noir

-The 2011 La Rinconada Pinot Noir is exclusively sourced from our estate vineyard in the esteemed Sta.
-Rita Hills AVA.
-Dijon clones 115, 667 and 777 growing on the hill east of our winery give great intensity and complexity.
-A frosty spring followed by a cool growing season resulted in elegant, complex wines.
-This 2011 bottling is deep ruby red in color and is exploding with spicy bing cherry, cola, bacon fat and white pepper.
-The palate delivers flavors of red fruits framed nicely by bright acidity.
-The mid palate is full and round and leads to a lingering finish suggestive of dusty chocolate and cherry.
-The wine was allowed to age in French Oak barrels (50% new) for 14 months where it gained concentration and a velvety texture.
-White enjoyable now, this wine has the balance and concentration to age gracefully for the next 5 to 10 years.
+This 2015 bottling is deep red in color and is bursting with earthy cherry, black raspberry and anise aromas.
+The silky palate delivers flavors of juicy red fruits framed nicely by bright acidity and a lingering finish.
+The wine was allowed to age in French Oak barrels (35% new) for 14 months where it gained concentration and a luxurious velvety texture.
+While enjoyable now, this wine has the balance and concentration to age beautifully for the next 10 to 12 years.

 92 Points: “The 2015 Pinot Noir La Rinconada has a slightly more perfumed, elegant style.
 Red and black raspberries, flowers, rose petals, and spicy notes all flow to a medium-bodied, ethereally textured Pinot Noir that has nicely integrated acidity and moderate tannins.
 There's more mid-palate depth in the Sanford & Benedict release, yet this shines for its complex, lively style.
 Drink it over the coming decade.” - Jeb Dunnuck